openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 ### Deletion Phase
 Describes when a machine has been marked for deletion but is still present in the API.
-Various actions happen during this phase, such as draining a node, deleting an instance from a cloud provider, and deleting the node object.
+Various actions happen during this phase, such as draining a node, deleting an instance from an infrastructure provider, and deleting the node object.

 ### Hook Implementing Controller (HIC)
 The Hook Implementing Controller describes a controller, other than the